TrinhHuuGiang/debug-journal/How_to_do/OS_Linux_LUbuntu_troubleshoot.md

     sudo adduser $USER bluetooth
     ```
 - Default bluetooth linux using `bluez` api anh `blueman` GUI
+- The last one let check the `bluetooth.service`
+    ```bash
+        systemctl status bluetooth.service # or bluetooth

+        # if statis is stop, try turn on
+        sudo systemctl start bluetooth.service

+        # (not recommend) automatic start bluetooth when reboot
+        # bluetooth using general antenna with wifi
+        # another thing it consume power for nothing so just `disable` and use `start` when need then `stop` when done.
+        sudo systemctl enable bluetooth.service

+        # restart pc
+        sudo reboot
+    ```

 ## Internet connected but can't browse some webpage
 ### 1. Missing register a DNS server